xmppo/xmpp-php/README.md

 `$client->connect()` method does a few things:
 1. Connects to the socket which was initialized in `XmppClient` constructor
 2. Opens XML stream to exchange with XMPP server
-3. Tries to authorize with the server based on provided credentials
+3. Tries to authenticate with the server based on provided credentials

 Current version supports only `PLAIN` auth method.